Valentine's Day 4: Twisted Sister: Plot

 It is Valentine's Day and Phil (Ty Burrell) wants to reprise the roles of Juliana and Clive Bixby with Claire (Julie Bowen) as they always do the last few years.
 Even though Claire seems like she is in no mood for role playing this time, she surprises him as Juliana at the bar Phil was supposed to meet Claire and the two of them, Phil and Juliana, have a great time together.
 Claire realizes that Phil is in love with Juliana and on their way home, she decides to take Juliana down and get her husband back.

 Gloria's (Sofía Vergara) sister Sonia (Stephanie Beatriz) is in town and Gloria does everything to make her feel welcome and to fix their relationship.
 She even arranges for all three of them, herself, Sonia and Jay (Ed O'Neill), to have dinner together even if it is Valentine's Day.
 When Jay sees Sonia being sad, he gives her the present he bought for Stella telling her that he bought it for her.
 Sonia misunderstands his intentions and thinking that Jay wants to be with her she starts hitting on him.
 Jay tries to tell Gloria but Gloria thinks he is crazy.
 After a small accident where Gloria sprains her ankle, Jay and Sonia are left to have dinner alone.
 Manny (Rico Rodriguez) also understands that Sonia is acting weird and he thinks that she wants to kill him and Gloria so she can have Jay.
 Gloria is furious about the accusations towards her sister but when Sonia attacks Jay in the bedroom, the two of them start fighting all over again over Jay.

 Mitchell (Jesse Tyler Ferguson) and Cameron (Eric Stonestreet) bought a wedding present for their friends Anders (Roger Bart) and Cooper and they visit them to give it to them.
-The problem is that they like the present very much that they want to keep it.
-When they get at their friends' house, they find out that Cooper left Anders and filed for divorce, so they decide to take their gift back.
+The problem is that they like the present so much that they want to keep it.
+When they get to their friends' house, they find out that Cooper left Anders and filed for divorce, so they decide to take their gift back.
 Their back and forth attempts to get it back lead them to finally leave with their present for Anders and Cooper as well as the present their friends bought them for their wedding.